shwestrick/smlfmt/README.md

 # parse-sml (work-in-progress)

-New users of ML-like languages are often presented with error messages that are incomprehensible, especially to a beginner.
-This initial barrier to entry is (in my opinion) a major reason why ML-like languages are not more popular.
+New users of Standard ML are often presented with error messages that are incomprehensible (especially for a beginner), and other ML-like languages are probably similar.
+In my opinion, this initial barrier to entry is a major reason why ML-like languages are not more popular.

 The goal of this project is to develop a custom lexer/parser for Standard ML which helps both beginners and experts solve syntax errors quickly.
 Perhaps